Ulderico Marcelli

+In 1920, Marcelli wrote the first of an eventual six Grove Plays for the Bohemian Club, the last in 1961.
+As well in 1920, Marcelli began conducting the house orchestra for silent film showings at the Tivoli Theatre, a position he kept until he was hired away by Sid Grauman in 1922.
+Marcelli arranged the official musical accompaniment for the silent film Salomé in 1923.
+Grauman used Marcelli in his various Los Angeles, California, theaters until the advent of sound in the movies in the late 1920s removed a great number of musicians from their steady jobs.
+Marcelli worked in radio broadcasting as the first bandleader of the Fibber McGee and Molly show, during the years 1935–1936, and he directed the Rico Marcelli Symphony Orchestra in a series of outdoor concerts at Grant Park Band Shell in Chicago in the late 1930s and 1940s, with as many as 165,000 people showing up for a 1940 performance in which Marcelli's orchestra backed singer Paul Robeson.

 On Christmas Day in 1937, Marcelli married a second time, to the soloist violin player of the Fibber McGee band, Audrey Call.
 The couple had one son, Victor Ottavio Marcelli, who joined the Bohemian Club in his adulthood.

 In his leisure, Marcelli painted in oils, mostly landscapes.
 Two were exhibited at the Bohemian Club in 1922: "Cabeza de Estudio" and "A Bit of Old California."

-Marcelli died in Sunland, Los Angeles, California on August 17, 1962, survived by his wife Audrey Call Marcelli.
-She died on June 3, 2001 in Sonoma, California, and left as a memorial the Audrey Call Marcelli Music Scholarship, awarded annually to one student at Santa Rosa Junior College.
+Marcelli died in Sunland, Los Angeles, California, on August 17, 1962, survived by his wife Audrey Call Marcelli.
+She died on June 3, 2001, in Sonoma, California, and left as a memorial the Audrey Call Marcelli Music Scholarship, awarded annually to one student at Santa Rosa Junior College.